National Council of Teachers of English

 Stay tuned for upcoming spring semester events.

-PROFESSIONAL STANDING -- All secondary education majors must apply for Professional Standing at least one semester prior to enrolling in the Teaching English methods courses (EDU 422).
-Applications for Semester II need to be submitted to the Office of Field Services (Shippen Hall / 3rd floor / Office of Field Service).
-Applications are available online at: http://webspace.ship.edu/coleduc/field_services/Forms.htm.
+PROFESSIONAL STANDING -- All secondary education majors must complete the requirements for Professional Standing prior to enrolling in the Teaching English methods courses (EDU 422).
+The Office of Field Services (Shippen Hall / 3rd floor / Office of Field Service) keeps students informed of any requirements they have not yet met, but secondary English education advisors can also be consulted about meeting basic skills and field experience requirements.

-INSTRUCTIONAL ASSISTANTS WANTED -- We are looking for possible Instructional Assistants who will assist our English professors with classes.
-By all accounts, our Instructional Assistants have learned much and are excited by the opportunity to play a professional role.
+INSTRUCTIONAL ASSISTANTS AND WRITING TUTORS WANTED -- Each semester, the English department looks for possible Instructional Assistants who will assist our English professors with classes or writing tutors to work in the Dauphin Writing Lab.
+By all accounts, our Instructional Assistants and Writing Tutors have learned much and are excited by the opportunity to play a professional role.
 Please note that such an opportunity will absorb part of your needed Field Experience I hours.
-For more information, immediately contact Richard Zumkhawala-Cook at email@example.com.
+For more information, immediately contact your advisor.

 CERTIFICATION IN MARYLAND – For those of you who are want to teach in Maryland, the state requires all teachers to complete a minimum of 12 credits in reading, and one of those courses must be a Reading for English Language Learners courses.